 Method of Payment

-The methods of payment acceptable are Bank Drafts (in GB Pounds Sterling) made payable to London Waterloo Academy, Bank Transfers into our account or cheques.
+The methods of payment acceptable are Bank Drafts (in GB Pounds Sterling) made payable to London Waterloo Academy, Bank Transfers into our account.

 Induction/Orientation for new students